wenwei63029869/Java-OOP-Example/README.md

 Assumption:

 1. There is only one order with one or more items in one text file.
-2. Input file containt should be in formatted in : [Quantity] [Name or description] at [Price] (e.g. 10 bags of mushroon at 20).
+2. Input file contains should be in formatted in : [Quantity] [Name or description] at [Price] (e.g. 10 bags of mushroom at 20).
 The output will look like: 10 bags of imported mushroon at 20.
 Based on the other chocolate inputs, the output should be 1 box of imported chocolates: 11.85.
 Therefore, I modified the input content in my unit test, so output would in the same format as other examples.

 Instruction: